The Keraton of Kanoman exists since 1678. It is one of the 4 keratons in Cirebon. Keraton Kanoman is located in the city of Cirebon on Jawa.

 The Sultanate of Cirebon was established in 1552 by the commander of the sultanate of Demak, then the Sultan of Cirebon died in 1570 and was succeeded by his son who was very young at that time.

-- Sultan Palace Kasepuhan, Prince Martawijaya, with the title Sultan Muhammad Samsudin Makarimi Sepuh Abil (1677-1703)
+- Sultan Kasepuhan, Prince Martawijaya, with the title Sultan Muhammad Samsudin Makarimi Sepuh Abil (1677-1703)

 - Sultan Kanoman, Prince Kartawijaya, with the title Sultan Muhammad Badrudin Makarimi Anom Abil (1677-1723)

-- Panembahan Prince Wangsakerta, as Panembahan Cirebon with the title of Prince Abdul Kamil Muhammad Nasarudin or Panembahan Tohpati (1677-1713).
-Prince Wangsakerta not appointed but only Panembahan sultan.
-He does not have jurisdiction or the palace itself, but stands as Kaprabonan (paguron) is a place to learn the intellectual palace.
+- Prince of Kaprabonan, Panembahan Prince Wangsakerta, as Panembahan Cirebon with the title of Prince Abdul Kamil Muhammad Nasarudin or Panembahan Tohpati (1677-1713).
+Prince Wangsakerta not appointed but only Panembahan.
+He did not have his own palace, but stands as Kaprabonan (paguron), which is a place for learning for palace the intellectuals.

 Partition of the sultanate of Cirebon